iarsov/iarsov.github.io/_posts/2019-11-03-blog-migrated-to-github-pages.markdown

 **How do I create blog posts?**

-Now, in order to publish a blog post I simply open my favourite editor (Visual Studio Code) write my post in Markdown (and/or HTML) syntax and commit to GitHub.
+In order to publish a blog post I simply open my favourite editor (Visual Studio Code) write my post in Markdown (and/or HTML) syntax and commit to GitHub.

 To create a post, add a file to your _posts directory with the following format: